scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 <details>
   <summary>  Scribe integrity report </summary>

-Full workflow example of a workflow, upload evidence using gensbom and download report using Valint.
+Full workflow example of a workflow, upload evidence on source and image to Scribe. <br />
+Download the integrity report,verifying the image integrity from Scribe.

 ```YAML
 name: example workflow